joinpursuit/AC_4_Web/units/deepdive/lessons/post_requests/post_requests.md

   2. Add the new name-mood object from `req.body` into the array.
   3. Save the array into the `moods.json` file, overwriting the existing content.

-Note that we will to save the data successfully as json, we will need to read the content into memory, add the new username-password object, and overwrite the existing file - *every time*.
+Note that we will to save the data successfully as json, we will need to read the content into memory, add the new name-mood object, and overwrite the existing file - *every time*.
 As long as our json file is small this will be fine performance-wise.

 To avoid repetetive code, we will create a function called `writeFile`, that takes as arguments a filename, the data to write, and the response object.
 The function writes the data to the file (overwriting any existing data), and sends an appropriate response.
 We use the `return` statement to finish the function execution early.
 The returned value will not be used anywhere.